jaquadro/StorageDrawers/README.md

 #### Building and Developing

-StorageDrawers is built using `gradle`.
-Follow these commands to get a development environment setup:
+These commands should help you setup a development environment:

 ```
 git clone https://github.com/jaquadro/StorageDrawers
 cd StorageDrawers
 ./gradle setupDecompWorkspace
 ```
-You can build the mod with `./gradle build`, whilst in the project folder.
+You can build StorageDrawers with `./gradle build`, whilst in the project folder.
 We recommend opening up the project in IDEA, and using the gradle window on your right to do this.

 #### Maven